kellifeeser/ksu-paired-amplicon-workflow/docs/github_F1_vs_nonF1.md

 ## Baseline Model: Spatial Origins of Compositional Structure

 - A spatial structure in a response matrix Y can emerge from:
-  - (i) **Spatial autocorrelation**: biotic processes internal to communities
-  - (ii) **Induced spatial dependence**: spatially structured external environmental gradients
+  (i) **Spatial autocorrelation**: biotic processes internal to communities (ii) **Induced spatial dependence**: spatially structured external environmental gradients
 - We follow the framework of [@lichstein2007plant] and [@borcard2018numerical] to disentangle these components.

-## Geographic and Community Dissimilarity Matrices
+## Geographic and Community Dissimilarity Matrices {.hidden}

-# not integrated
+# Results

-# Spatial distance
+## Spatial distance distributions

-## Fungal F1 vs. non-F1 - comparisons of pairwise geographic distances between samples within each subassemblage group
+### Fungal F1 vs. non-F1 - comparisons of pairwise geographic distances between samples within each subassemblage group